Slow Traveling in Ubud

-There are also vegetarian options, so this is quite good for those who don’t mind seeing meat on your neighbors’ plate.
+There are also vegetarian options, so this is quite good for those who don’t mind seeing meat on their neighbors’ plates.

 Click here to have a look into their menu.

 Do some yoga

 Along with all the healthy food that we tried, we wanted to do some good to our bodies and registered for classes at the Yoga Barn.
 If you don’t have long holidays and only have a short time in Ubud, you can purchase a 10-class pass for a discounted price.
 You can even share it with your partner.

 The only rule is that the owner of the pass has to join the classes.
-It is not possible that you go in one class and your partner in another.
+It is not possible that you to go to one class and your partner to another.
 But it was perfect for us to try it out to see if we liked it.
 James never practiced Yoga before and was very excited to give it a try.

 Of course, you can also just pay for one class.

 And now after we have tried it out, I am so happy to tell you that he really liked it and we had lots of fun.
 Hopefully, we can practice a little bit of yoga on our ongoing travels, even if we don’t take a class.

 We don’t travel with a yoga mat.
 It would be too heavy to have to carry that along with our golf bags.
-Even if a yoga mat would be lighter then golf clubs!
+Even if a yoga mat would be lighter than golf clubs!

 Plan a photo safari tour